magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/request-builder.md

 ## Adding a builder composite

 Builder composites are added using [dependency injection]({{page.baseurl}}extension-dev-guide/depend-inj.html) in `di.xml`.
-A builder composite might comprise simple builders and other builder composites.
+A builder composite might comprise simple builders as well as other builder composites.

 Example of adding composite builders for the Braintree payment provider: